aabccd021/miglite/README.md

 Miglite is a shell script for migrating SQLite databases.

-Miglite will apply all migrations in a specified directory to a SQLite database in alphabetical order.
+Miglite will apply all migration files in a specified directory in alphabetical order.

+Migrations that have already been applied will not be applied for a second time, but their checksums will be verified to ensure they haven't changed.

+Using `--check` flag, you can verify wether your migration files are unchanged without actually applying them.

 ```
 miglite --db <db_file> --migrations <migrations_dir> [--check] [--up-to <migration>]
 ```

 ## Examples

+See [tests](./test) for more examples.

 ### Apply All Migrations